-As reported by Seyfarth Shaw’s ADA Title III blog, California has passed legislation requiring websites of state agencies and entities to be digitally accessible.
+As reported by Seyfarth Shaw’s ADA Title III blog, a new California ADA compliance law has passed requiring websites of state agencies and entities to be digitally accessible.
 The law, A.B.
 434, was signed by Gov. Jerry Brown in October, and requires compliance by July 1, 2019.
-The bill specifically mentions that websites must meet the standards of WCAG 2.0 (or subsequent revisions) at a minimum of the AA success criteria.
+The new California ADA Code specifically mentions that websites must meet the standards of WCAG 2.0 (or subsequent revisions) at a minimum of the AA success criteria.

 On July 1, 2019 and every two years thereafter, the state agency or entity must post a certification from its Director and Chief Information Officer to confirm the website’s compliance with the WCAG requirements.